 I am married to the former Jona Souder.
-Between Jona and me, we have 6 children and 9 grandchildren.
+Between Jona and me, we have a blended family consisting of 6 children and 13 grandchildren.
 As a side note, one of our sons went over to the dark side and graduated from West Point in '95.
 To put the cherry on the cake, he married a woman from West Point '96.
 It gives extra meaning each year to GO NAVY, BEAT ARMY!!!